Sui by Example

 /// A Capability that allows bearer to create new `TitleDeed`s.

-struct GovernmentCapability has key { id: UID }
+public struct GovernmentCapability has key { id: UID }

 /// An object that marks a property ownership.
 Can only be issued